-- 1. Start the application. - The License Registration dialog appears. - 2.
-Copy the serial number from the email, and then paste it into the Serial Number field. - 3.
-Enter your Developer Network (EDN) account credentials in the Login or Email and Password fields.

-If you have not previously created an EDN account, or have forgotten your password, click I need to create ... or I've lost my password.

-4. Click Register.
+- 1. Start the application.
+The License Registration dialog appears. - 2.
+Copy the serial number from the email, and then paste it into Serial Number. - 3.
+Enter your Developer Network (EDN) account credentials in the Login, or in the Email and Password fields.
+If you have not previously created an EDN account, or have forgotten your password, click I need to create ... or I've lost my password. - 4.
+Click Register.

 The activation file should automatically download and install.
 If this does not happen, click the Trouble Connecting?
 Try Web Registration link and follow the prompts.
-If you still have problems, see Registering by Phone.

-Registering a Workstation License after Application Startup
+Registering a Workstation license after application startup

 The following instructions assume that you have received a workstation license by email and that you currently have a valid trial license.
-If you did not install a trial version or if the trial period has expired, follow the instructions in Registering a Trial or Workstation License at Application Startup instead.
+If you did not install a trial version or if the trial period has expired, follow the instructions in Registering a Tri al or Workstation License at Application Startup instead.